WebAssembly/component-model/design/mvp/JS-Explainer.md

 instance.exports.greet("world");  // "hello, world"
 ```

-`exports` holds one property per export and `greet` is an ordinary JS function.
-Component names are kebab-case and JS names are [camelCase](./JS-Reference.md#names), so an export named `greet-loudly` would be `greetLoudly`.
+The `exports` property of an instance holds one property per export and `greet` is an ordinary JS function

+Component names are kebab-case and JS function names are [camelCase](./JS-Reference.md#names), so a function export named `greet-loudly` would be `greetLoudly`.

 Arguments are coerced to their expected type, and if that fails a `TypeError` is thrown: